JoseACortes/USDASummer2025/Presentations/USDAInternMeetings/OpeningPresentation/ContentAndTranscript.md

 # Simulation:

 *First, simulation of the MINS machine using Monte Carlo methods.
-We use a Monte Carlo code called MCNP, which is a code that simulates the interaction of neutrons and gamma rays with matter, this is national code written for nuclear engineers, written on top of fortran.
-This allows us to simulate the MINS machine and its results, as well as predict the performance of the machine in different scenarios.*
+We use a Monte Carlo code called MCNP, which is a code that simulates the interaction of neutrons and gamma rays with matter.
+With this we simulate the MINS results, and predict the performance of the machine in different scenarios.*

 # Recent work in Simulation:

 *My most recent work on this area was to introduce functionalized soil samples.
-Before we would simulate the tested sample as homogeneous, but ive written code that allows us to simulate the tested sample as a function of spatial dimensions.
-This allows us to simulate the machine with more realistic samples.*
+Before we would simulate the tested sample as chemically even, but ive written code that allows us to simulate the tested sample as a function of spatial dimensions.
+This expands the data to more realistic samples.*

 # Analysis:

-*The second area of my work is the analysis of the data obtained from the MINS machine.
-My previous work was focused on the application and augmentation of analysis methods for the spectrum that the machine records.*
+*The second area of my work is the analysis of the data obtained from the MINS.
+My work last year was focused on analysis methods for the spectrum that the machine records.*

 # Goals: